advanced03/AdvancedGaming-RTSS-Overlays/README.md

 # 🎮 AdvancedGaming's RTSS Overlays 🎮

-A collection of custom **RivaTuner Statistics Server (RTSS)** overlays that I've created myself.
-Perfect for gamers and benchmarkers.
+A collection of custom **RivaTuner Statistics Server (RTSS)** overlays that I've created for myself.
+But feel free to use it as well!

 ---